DealblobDealblob

 Monitors: The 1440p vs Budget FHD Decision

-The ASUS TUF Gaming 27" (VG27AQ3A) at $155.62 down from $216.48 is the standout here.
+The ASUS TUF Gaming 27-inch (VG27AQ3A) at $155.62 down from $216.48 is the standout here.
 You're getting 1440p resolution, 180Hz refresh rate, and a 1ms response time on a fast IPS panel.
 That's legitimately solid for competitive gaming or single-player work.
 The 130% sRGB coverage means colors aren't completely washed out.
 Real talk: this thing has speakers built in, but they're monitor speakers—adequate if you're not plugging in headphones anyway.

 If you want to save another $70, the LG 24G411A-B at $86.93 (down from $130.40) works fine.
 You get 1080p and 144Hz, which is the minimum threshold where competitive shooters feel smooth.
 The 24-inch screen keeps pixel density reasonable at that resolution.
 The trade-off: it's smaller, lower res, and slightly blurrier text when you're not gaming.
 Both support G-Sync and FreeSync, so compatibility isn't an issue with modern graphics cards.